Skip to main content

 Published four times per year

 Ecological Restoration is a forum for people advancing the science and practice of restoration ecology.
-It features the technical and biological aspects of restoring landscapes, as well as collaborations between restorationists and the design professions, land-use policy, the role of education, and more.
+It is an applied science journal featuring the technical and ecological aspects of restoring habitats, as well as collaborations between restorationists and other professions (e.g., fire and water managers, engineers, and architects), land-use policy, the role of education, and more.
 This quarterly publication includes peer-reviewed science articles, perspectives and notes, book reviews, abstracts of restoration ecology progress published elsewhere, and announcements of scientific and professional meetings.

 SER logo